introgreek/introgreek.github.io/docs/textbook/01-verbs/first-aorist.md

 So much for forming these verbs in Greek; what do they actually mean?
 Put differently, how do we translate forms like ἐκελεύσατο or ἐκέλευσαν?

 The verb's ending indicates the verb's person and number, and so it automatically supplies us with a subject, even if we don't have a separate word to indicate the subject as we do in English.
 So, the form ἐκέλευσαν, by virtue of the fact that it's **3rd person plural**, automatically has the subject "they."
-We can supply an explicit noun or pronoun to serve as the subject, as we'll learn in a later unit, but in the absence of an explicit noun in the appropriate case, **we should use the verb's person and number to supply a subject for the verb**.
+We can supply an explicit noun or pronoun to serve as the subject (for example, the nominative nouns in the [example nouns chart](overview#example-nouns)), but in the absence of an explicit noun in the nominative case, **we should use the verb's person and number to supply a subject for the verb**.

 Note also that these are **aorist** forms, so the action of the verb occurred in the past.
 The best translation for an aorist tense verb is its simple past tense, often denoted with an "-ed."